 Durants Satellite at Winchmore School

-The ARP at Winchmore has been running since September 2013.
+The SRP at Winchmore has been running since September 2013.
 The Local Authority commissions Durants through a Service Level Agreement to run and manage this service.
-The ARP has 20 places for young people with autism all of whom are on the Durants role.
+The SRP has 20 places for young people with autism all of whom are on the Durants role.
 Durants works in collaboration with Winchmore to provide this unique provision at the heart of Winchmore School.
-We currently have two classrooms designated for the ARP, one for KS3 and one for KS4.
+We currently have two classrooms designated for the SRP, one for KS3 and one for KS4.
+From September 2021, we will be able to offer a sixth form provision to allow students a natural progression to post-16 education.

-The unit is for young people of secondary school age who have a diagnosis of autism.
-The expectation is that any pupil attending the ARP will have some capacity to access mainstream lessons.
+The unit is for young people of secondary school age who have a diagnosis of autism and EHCP.
+The expectation is that any pupil attending the SRP will have some capacity to access mainstream lessons.
 At secondary transfer, students should generally be working at or above Age related expectations at Key stage 2.
 Students will also be expected to have enough emotional regulation to be able to cope, to some extent, with the mainstream environment.
-Students who have Sensory issues such as audio defensiveness and hypersensitivity to tactile contact may not find the ARP suitable.
+Students who have Sensory issues such as audio defensiveness and hypersensitivity to tactile contact may not find the SRP suitable.
 As Winchmore school is a large and busy secondary school, all students must have the ability to cope in busy/ loud environments and to navigate the building independently.
-All Students in the ARP follow Winchmore school rules and codes of conduct.
-The ARP is not suitable for students whose challenging behaviour presents a risk to themselves or others.
+All Students in the SRP follow Winchmore school rules and codes of conduct.
+The SRP is not suitable for students whose challenging behaviour presents a risk to themselves or others.

-Students follow the National curriculum as appropriate studying both core and foundation subjects.
+Students follow an appropriately differentiated National curriculum, studying both core and foundation subjects.
 The aim, however, is when we feel that a student can access the mainstream content they will be supported to do so.
 In addition students also access a life skills programme, including cooking, travel training and community education to support the development of important social skills.

-All students in the ARP are the responsibility of Durants School.
+All students in the SRP are the responsibility of Durants School.
 New students are referred to us by Enfield council’s Special Educational Needs department.
-Students can be placed directly into the ARP if they are suitable.
+Students can be placed directly into the SRP if they are suitable.
 Alternatively students may initially be placed at Durants and can then make the transition at a later date when they are ready.
-In the event that a pupil struggles in the ARP they may be transferred back to Durants if the Head of ARP or Headteacher of Durants feels it is in their best interests.
+In the event that a pupil struggles in the SRP they may be transferred back to Durants if the Head of SRP or Headteacher of Durants feels it is in their best interests.

 Access to Mainstream

-All students are based in the ARP.
+All students are based in the SRP.
 The aim is for all students to access the mainstream facilities at Winchmore as much as possible.
+As each student starts at the SRP, they will be allocated a form and will join their neuro-typical peers on a mainstream timetable supported by SRP staff.
+This gives us a clear indication of student’s strengths and interests.
+After two weeks, they will then be allocated lessons for which they will continue while all other subjects are covered in the SRP.
 All decisions on what sessions are accessed are based on the individual needs of each pupil.
-Some students may go to one or two sessions with support whilst others may access English and Maths with no support.
+Some students may go to one or two subjects with support whilst others may access English and Maths with no support.

 All students are allocated to a form group which they attend before lunch each day and for PSHE on Wednesdays.
 All students have lunch in the main school dining room and then go to one of three playgrounds to mix/ interact with their friends/ other students.
 All students are encouraged to access what they feel they can manage.
 However, we ensure that students are stretched and challenge themselves as much as possible.

-In the ARP students will be working towards Entry Level and AQA unit awards.
+In the SRP students will be working towards Entry Level and AQA unit awards.
+Students will be able to achieve ASDAN accreditation of Personal development programmes.

 At KS3 students will work through a broad and balanced curriculum to prepare them for AQA unit awards and Entry Level certificates in KS4.
 Some students may gain some AQA unit awards at KS3 which are built on in KS4.

-The KS4 curriculum is comprised of AQA unit awards for all subjects and Entry Level Certificates in English, Maths, Science and PSE.
+The KS4 curriculum is comprised of AQA unit awards for all subjects and Entry Level Certificates in English, Maths, Science.

 Where appropriate, students who are able to access mainstream lessons and content will be able to work towards their GCSEs.
 In years 10/ 11, some students may have the opportunity to undertake work experience placements and the Duke of Edinburgh Award at Bronze level.

-Visits to the ARP are always encouraged by both parents and students.
-These can be arranged by contacting the Headteacher at Durants, Rachel Carli, or directly to the head of ARP, Jamie Thaxton, who will arrange to show you around.
+Visits to the SRP are always encouraged by both parents and students.
+These can be arranged by contacting the Headteacher at Durants, Rachel Carli, or directly to the head of SRP, Jamie Thaxton, who will arrange to show you around.

 Our admissions criteria are as follows: